Aniketsingh12/Sonari/README.md

 small file, never a change to the agent.

-**Ops** — password-gated dashboard (`ADMIN_PASSWORD`, off by default), per-IP rate limiting on the public AI endpoints, transcripts/analytics per agent, and a browser simulator for testing any agent without a phone number.
+**Ops** — password-gated dashboard (`ADMIN_PASSWORD`, off by default), per-IP rate limiting plus a global daily spend budget on the public AI endpoints (owner-exempt, fails closed with `429`), transcripts/analytics per agent, and a browser simulator for testing any agent without a phone number.